azratechdev/pewaca_fe/replit.md

 # Residence Frontend Application

 ## Overview
-Pewaca is a Laravel 9 PHP web application for residence management.
+PT HEMITECH KARYA INDONESIA (formerly Pewaca) is a Laravel 9 PHP web application for residence management.
 It provides comprehensive administration for residents and administrators, including user authentication, member management, reporting, and a newly integrated QRIS payment orchestrator for fee collection.
 The project aims to streamline residence administration and enhance payment processing.

 ## User Preferences
 I prefer simple language and detailed explanations.
 I want iterative development where you ask before making major changes.
 Do not make changes to the folder `Z`.
 Do not make changes to the file `Y`.